Frank Tallis

 Frank Tallis (born 1 September 1958) is an English author and clinical psychologist, whose area of expertise is obsessive-compulsive disorder (OCD).
 He has written crime novels, including the collection of novels known as the Liebermann Papers, for which he has received several awards, is an essayist, and – under the name of F.R.
 Tallis — has written horror fiction.
-The Lieberman novels have been adapted by Stephen Thompson into the BBC TV series Vienna Blood, which first aired in 2019.
+The Liebermann novels have been adapted by Stephen Thompson into the BBC TV series Vienna Blood, which first aired in 2019.

 Early life

 Frank Tallis was born Francesco de Nato Napolitano in Stoke Newington in northeast London and grew up in Tottenham, a district characterised by ethnic diversity and social tensions, where he attended one of the former secondary modern schools, and describes his background as "100% Southern Italian".
 After he left school he initially lived an unsteady life, teaching piano and playing in a rock band.
 Then he married, and lived in the country for a while with his wife and their child.